Skip to Content

 But figuring out what to buy in Paris for the is not as easy as you would think– you’ll find a lot of the same tchotchke type stuff all around the city (even in the high-end department stores!).

-Which is a shame when you want to bring home a special gift from Parisian memory (and who doesn’t, because Parisian memories are always special).
+Which is a shame when you want to bring home a special gift to remember Paris by (and who doesn’t, because Parisian memories are always special).

 When planning my own trips to Paris, I’ve tried to get Paris souvenir ideas beforehand by googling the best/top Paris souvenirs.
 But I kept seeing the same rehashed lists, probably all copying from each other, and it never appeared that the writer actually brought any of their “recommended” Paris souvenirs and gifts home.